Local Thermalization of SU(2) Lattice Gauge Fields on Quantum Computers: Classical Simulator (Statevector simulation) Extrapolation

-The parameter values used to extrapolate the classical simulator results for the entanglement spectra shown in Fig.~\ref{fig:ES_N101NA3} are listed in Tab.~\ref{Tab:ES_fit}, while those used in extrapolating the classical simulator results for the R\'enyi-2 entropy shown in Fig.~\ref{fig:S2vsN} are listed in Tab.~\ref{Tab:SA_fit}.
+The parameter values used to extrapolate the classical simulator\GM{(Statevector simulation)} results for the entanglement spectra shown in Fig.~\ref{fig:ES_N101NA3} are listed in Tab.~\ref{Tab:ES_fit}, while those used in extrapolating the classical simulator\GM{(MPS simulation)} results for the R\'enyi-2 entropy shown in Fig.~\ref{fig:S2vsN} are listed in Tab.~\ref{Tab:SA_fit}.
 Only central values are shown in these tables.